code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

-When the **GUI** is not used, the function \ref cs_user_initialization is used to initialize the velocity, turbulence and passive scalars (see the \ref user_initialization_compressible for examples of initialisations with the compressible module).
+When the **GUI** is not used, the function \ref cs_user_initialization is used to initialize the velocity, turbulence and passive scalars (see the \ref user_initialization_compressible for examples of initializations with the compressible module).
 Concerning pressure, density, temperature and specific total energy, only 2 variables out of these 4 are independent.
 The user may then initialise the desired variable pair (apart from temperature-energy) and the two other variables will be